sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax.rst

 These functions take a clip as input and you get back a property of the clip.

+Since Avisynth 2.6 many more property checkers are available (more color spaces, audio channels), see the relevant sections.

+See :doc:`AviSynth Clip properties <syntax_clip_properties>`.

 +------------------------------------------+--------------------------------------------------------+
 | ``Width(clip)``                          | Returns the width of the clip in pixels (type: int).   |
 +------------------------------------------+--------------------------------------------------------+